-When you meet with a speech-language pathologist (SLP, or sometimes called a speech-language specialist) about your child’s learning issues, you may not know some of the terms you’re hearing.
+When you meet with a speech-language pathologist (SLP, or sometimes called a speech-language specialist) about your child’s learning differences, you may not know some of the terms you’re hearing.
 This printable mini-glossary can get you up to speed quickly.

 Accommodations are changes in how something is taught or in the materials used to teach it.
 The goal is to make it possible for a student to work around learning challenges.
 A student with language difficulties might not have to answer questions out loud, for instance.
-But he would still have to learn the same material as other students.
+But the student would still have to learn the same material as other students.

 Auditory memory refers to the brain’s ability to remember what it hears.
 That might include a teacher’s lecture or a line in a play.
 Weak auditory memory makes it hard to follow directions.

 Auditory processing is the brain’s ability to process and interpret sound correctly.
 Trouble with auditory processing is not related to hearing loss.

 Average range is a term therapists use when testing a child for learning differences.
 If the results fall below the average range for reading or listening comprehension, for instance, it may mean a child has a or language disorder.